 Moments before that, Mia passes the “You Are the Star” mural, a mural featuring the on-screen legends of Old Hollywood.
 The likes of Humphrey Bogart, Lauren Bacall, Marilyn Monroe, James Dean and Elizabeth Taylor; a veritable who’s who of the last century of cinema all seated before us.
 A notable play on the roles of spectatorship, where the roles of artist and audience are inverted, making the average passerby the object of their gaze and thus, their cinema.
-It’s enough to make you think that anyone in LA can make it as an actress.
+It’s enough to make you think that anyone in LA can make it as an actor.

 Working as a barista at the Warner Bros. backlot, she cannot help but fantasize of the movie-star career that’s simultaneously within reach and out of her grasp.
 Wandering through the many film shoots happening all at once, we see the gargantuan lighting equipment, the camera dollies, and the crew buzzing around like ants, the exterior sets scattered throughout like microcosms of reality.
 This peek behind the scenes demystifies the whole filmmaking process, but it is immediately reconstructed through Mia’s hopeful lens.